OctoPrint/plugins.octoprint.org/_plugins/SlicerSettingsParser.md

 ##### Other

-This plugin uses python regexes to parse the gcode.
+This plugin uses Python regexes to parse the gcode.
-Syntax can be easily found on the web.
 There should be two named capturing groups, `key` and `val`.
 Multiple regexes should be listed on seperate lines, ordered by precedence.
 Any chars are allowed in the groups; `\n` will be replaced by newlines.